 Hostels are a funny thing.
 Once you’ve stayed in one, you wonder why you ever questioned them.
 But prior to that, you have at least one million questions.
-No joke, I’ve answered more questions about what it’s like to stay in a hostel than what it’s like to stay in a country.
+No joke, I’ve answered more questions about what a hostel is like than what a country is like.
 No judgment, I asked all the same questions about hostels too.
-So what is a hostel like?
-I can best describe it as a college dorm made for travelers.
+So, what are hostels like?
+I can best describe them as a college dorm made for travelers.
 Here’s the answers to the questions I’ve been asked the most.
 If I forgot anything, ask it in the comments!

 The number one question I get is a simple one to answer…lockers.
 Yes, you may be sharing a room but 95% of hostels offer some kind of locker.
 Some lockers are small and only fit your valuables including electronics, money, passport, etc. Some are so big you can put your whole backpack in and more.

 Are hostels safe?